SAP-samples/teched2022-IN280/exercises/ex4/ex46/readme.md

    >
    > Different metric types exist such as *Quota*, Status* or *Performance*
    >
-   > Some metrics have only informative character and are not counted during rating calculation (see [Understand how the health rating of a service is calculated](/exercises/ex4/ex44))
+   > Some metrics have only informative character and are not counted during rating calculation (see [Calculation of a service's health rating](/exercises/ex4/ex44))
    >

     As the list of metrics might be large the list can be sorted, filtered by a specific metric type or rating, or one can group the metrics by their labels